Acquaintance Time of a Graph: Some Concrete Examples

-In this section we provide several results that separate $\AC(G)$ from other parameters of graphs.
+In this section we provide several additional examples.
+These examples separate $\AC(G)$ from other parameters of graphs.
 Our first example shows a graph with low diameter, low clique cover number (that is, $\overline{G}$ has low chromatic number), such that $\AC(G)$ is large. \begin{proposition}{\em($\AC$ of the barbell graph):} Let $G$ be the barbell graph.
 That is, $G$ consists of two cliques of size $n$ connected by a single edge, called bridge.
 Then $\AC(G) = \Theta(n)$. \end{proposition}

 \begin{proof} The upper bound follows from Hamiltonicity of $G$ (see Corollary~\ref{cor:hamiltonian}).
 For the lower bound, denote the vertices of the two cliques by $A$ and $B$, and denote the bridge by $(a_0,b_0)$, where $a_0 \in A$ and $b_0 \in B$.
-Then, in any strategy for acquaintance either all agents from $A$ visited in $a_0$, or all agents from $B$ visited in $b_0$, and the proposition follows. \end{proof}
+Then, in any strategy for acquaintance either all agents from $A$ visited $a_0$, or all agents from $B$ visited $b_0$, and the proposition follows. \end{proof}

-A more interesting example shows existence of a Ramsey graph $G$ with $\AC(G) = 1$.
-For more details regarding graphs with $\AC(G) = 1$ see Section~\ref{sec:AC(G)=1}. \begin{proposition}{\em(Ramsey graph with $\AC(G)=1$):} There is a graph $G$ on $n$ vertices that contains neither a clique nor an independent set of size $O(\log(n))$ such that $\AC(G) = 1$. \end{proposition}
+A more interesting example shows the existence of a Ramsey graph $G$ with $\AC(G) = 1$, where by Ramsey graphs we refer to graphs that contains neither a clique nor an independent set of logarithmic size.
+For more details regarding graphs with $\AC(G) = 1$ see Section~\ref{sec:AC(G)=1}. \begin{proposition}{\em(Ramsey graph with $\AC(G)=1$):} There is a graph $G$ on $n$ vertices that contains neither a clique nor an independent set of size $\Omega(\log(n))$ such that $\AC(G) = 1$. \end{proposition}